Up to 70% of people lose weight quickly when they start keto. Then suddenly… it stops.

 Why did I stop losing weight after 2 weeks on keto?

-The first 1â2 weeks are often fast because your body drops stored glycogen and water.
-After that, fat loss becomes slower and more âquiet.â If youâre truly stuck, common causes include hidden carbs, too much dietary fat, or macros that no longer match your current weight.
+If you feel truly stuck, common reasons include hidden carbs, too much dietary fat, protein imbalance, or macros that no longer match your current needs.

 Does keto stop working over time?